-The following user controls, indicator and displays are common to all 5L Series load models.
+The following user controls, indicator and displays are common to all 5V Series load models.
 The purpose and function of each control and indicator is explained in the table below.
 Refer to figure for the location of each control and indicator.
+Note that for purposes of this documentation, the keys are shown below the LCD displays whereas on the actual unit, the keys are to the right of the LCD displays.

-- 1. Model Number and ranges
+- Model Number and ranges

 - Go/NoGo indicator illuminates if upper or lower limit settings are exceeded.

 - 3. Operating Mode Indicators

-- 4. REMOTE state indicator
+- REMOTE state indicator

-- Multi-purpose 5 digit display -Voltage
+- Multi-purpose 5 digit display Voltage

-- Multi-purpose 5 digit display -Current
+- Multi-purpose 5 digit display - Current

-- Multi-purpose 5 digit display -Power
+- Multi-purpose 5 digit display - Power

 - 8. MODE selection key

 - LOAD ON/OFF button and indicator

 - 10. DYNAMIC mode button and indicator

 - 11. High or Low Range Selection and indicator

 - 12. High or Low Load Setting Selection and indicator

 - 13. Preset Mode ON/OFF

 - 14. Limit Setup Menu

 - 15. DYNAMIC mode settings

 - 16. Configuration Menu

 - 17. Short Circuit Test key and indicator

 - 18. OCP (Over Current Protection) Test key and indicator

-- 19. OPP (Over Power Protection) Test key and indicator
+- 19. OPP (Over Power Protection Test key and indicator

 - 20. SHORT, OCP & OPP Start/Stop

 - 21. Shuttle Knob, parameter selection, slew and cursor keys